 What Does a Music Tour Manager Do?

-On a small indie tour, the tour manager may be the same person as the band manager, may double as the driver and the road crew, or may be the most responsible member of the band who is good with organization and management duties.
+On a small indie tour, the tour manager may be the same person as the band manager.
+Tour managers may double as the driver or be a road crew member.
+They may even be the most responsible member of the band who is good with organization and management duties.

-They may have started as a friend of the band who was along for the ride.
-These kinds of tour managers often take one a workhorse/everyman kind of role, reacting to whatever comes up, solving problems, and putting out fires.
+A tour manager may have started as a friend of the band who was along for the ride.
+These kinds of tour managers often take on a workhorse, everyman kind of role, reacting to whatever comes up, solving problems, and putting out fires.

-On big budget tours, however, the role of band manager is a lot more formal.
+However, on big-budget tours, the role of tour manager is a lot more formal.
 There may be a team of people in place running the tour, and the tour manager's job and responsibilities become more defined.
 For instance, if there is a full road crew in place, the tour manager makes sure they are doing their job and are where they're supposed to be when they're supposed to be there.
 But, on well-financed concert tours, they don't have to look after the gear themselves.
 These tour managers act more as supervisors to the team working for the band.

 Indie Tour Managers vs. Big Budget Tour Managers

 Like many jobs in the music industry, there is a big divide between the work done by tour managers on smaller tours and tour managers on big-budget tours.
 But here are a few of the basic aspects of the job, which encompass most of the behind the scenes business of a tour.